30 Day Social Distancing Challenge

 Make friendship bracelets, macramé, paint, sketch, colour… anything!
 You can purchase Annie Sloan chalk paint online from Malenka Originals or the Tin Barn Market to freshen up a piece of furniture.
-Join Cup of Intention on May 9 for a virtual candle making class.
-Virtually learn how to make a spring wreath with 613 DIY, on May 17.
+Join Cup of Intention for team building, candle-making virtual workshops.
+Virtually learn how to make various florals and wreaths with Flowers Talk Tivoli workshops.
 Artist Becca @thehappyevercrafter has calligraphy tutorials online, and Bead n’ Stitch sells do-it-yourself craft kits!

 Baking / Cooking

 Whether it is baking or cooking; take the time to try a new recipe, or perfect an old favourite.

 Cellar 82 has been posting “Tipsy Dinner Club” videos and ideas for cooking at home to create 'boozy food'.
 Rebels in the Kitchen always offer cooking classes, and have started doing virtual ones on Instagram.
 Local chef Mélanie, Chef Off the Line, has a website full of great recipes.
 My friend Olivia (@inspiringolivia) is an avid baker and has not only posted recipes on her blog, but is accepting orders to purchase her tasty baked goods.